Sandy Beach is otherwise known as Worthing Beach – The Place To Be …

 There are plenty of trees for shade – just be careful of dropping coconuts!

 Sandy Beach is also close to the supermarkets Trimart, and Big B (now known as Massy Store), a gas station, the Lucky Horseshoe sports bar, and the karaoke bar ‘Nelson’s Arms,’ and is about ten minute’s walk from all the action of St. Lawrence Gap.
 Hence, you have it all at your fingertips at this beach in a prime location.

 Tip: Walk up to Trimart supermarket and find a marquee named ‘Trini Doubles.’
 These native Trinidadian pocket rockets are all vegetarian and similar to roti, only smaller.
 Well worth a try after a hard day at the beach!

 Sandy Beach – Worthing Beach Sunday Action

 Venture down to Sandy Beach on a Sunday afternoon, and you’ll find the beach bar Crystal Waters having its weekly beach BBQ and rum punch party, a hit with locals and visitors.
 You’ll know where it is – follow the sound of the pumping music and find it with no problems.
 Another ‘must do’ during your time in Barbados.

 — Great swimming, calm waters

 If you are coming from Bridgetown, head along the south coast road towards Oistins.

-Go straight through the lights and just after you pass the Lucky Horseshoe sports bar on your left, turn right into the side street where you see the Nelson’s Arms bar, and this will take you into the car park so you get all your beach action started.
+Go straight through the lights, and just after you pass the Lucky Horseshoe sports bar on your left, turn right into the side street, where you see Nelson’s Arms bar, which will take you into the car park so you get all your beach action started.

 View the location of Sandy Beach on our Barbados Interactive Map.